 The Group is involved in certain claims arising from the ordinary conduct of business which are either pending decision by the courts or are being contested, the outcome of which are not presently determinable.
 The estimate of the probable costs for the resolution of these claims has been developed in consultation with external counsels handling the defense in these matters and is based upon an analysis of potential results.
 The ultimate disposition of these matters cannot be determined with certainty.
 The Group will exhaust all legal remedies available to it in defending itself in these claims and proceedings.
-Provisions disclosed in Note 14 as of December 31, 2022 and 2021 amounted to ₱168.7 million and ₱159.3 million, respectively.
-Provisions recognized in 2022 amounted to ₱9.5 million (nil in 2021 and 2020) [Note 21].
+Provisions disclosed in Note 14 as of December 31, 2023 and 2022 amounted to ₱162.3 million and ₱168.7 million, respectively.
+Provisions recognized in 2023 and 2022 amounted to ₱13.8 million and ₱9.5 million, respectively (Note 21).
 Other provisions recognized by the Group for certain claims are presented as part of Other noncurrent liabilities in the statement of financial position.